alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 controller, you'll find that single interactors will be useful when composed together.

+Being small and single-purpose they'll need soon to start collaborating each other and you soon start to have a lot of these objects.

 Let's introduce organizers: the device demonstrating you understood nothing about the system or about business workflows just by knowing all the sparse actions the system can play.

-You tried so hard to make those things single-purpose, but sending an email does not represent a business workflow in your system.
+Sending an email does not represent a business workflow in your system.
+It's just a backend operation.
 It's just the tail of the cat.
 And now you need to describe the cat.

-When you compose (or organize or orchestrate) single-purpose-standalone-micro-unit of logic you face new challenges:
+When you compose (or organize or orchestrate) single-purpose-standalone-units of logic you face new challenges:

-- naming the resulting thing as a whole
+- naming the resulting thing (the workflow) as a whole
 - using a Local DTO; *the whole* needs a state shared among sub-units.

-This Local DTO is often called *the context*.
+This Local DTO is called *the context*.

 > [!NOTE]
 >